zyphermann/SingleSessionServer/README.md

 4. Open the application: `http://localhost:8880`
 5. Access the Adminer UI at `http://localhost:8081` (server: `db`, credentials from `.env`).
 6. The database is reachable locally at `localhost:${DB_PORT}` (default `55532`).
 7. Stop and clean up the containers with `docker compose down`.
+To erase volumes (db) as well: `docker compose down --volumes`
 8. Start and run in background: `docker compose up --build -d`
+9. If you need to execute the 01-schema.sql again: `docker compose exec db sh -c 'psql -U "$DB_USER" -d "$DB_DATABASE" -f /docker-entrypoint-initdb.d/01-schema.sql`

 ## Example flow